tc39/proposal-intl-duration-format/README.md

 #### Design

-Adding the locale in string format as a first argument, or specifying a ranked list of locales as an array of string locale values.
+Adding the locale in string format as a first argument, or specifying a ranked list of locales as an array of string values.

 ### Display fractional values